alphagov/search-api/doc/relevancy.md

 2. Apply the following filters:

 * `click_count >= 100`
-* `median_position = ~4`
+* `median_position >=4`

-Underperforming queries are ones with a significant click count and a highish median.
+Underperforming queries are ones with a significant click count and a highish median, i.e. around 4 and above.

 ![datastudio](images/datastudio-dash.png)